 - Recommended as first-line treatment.
 There is evidence of limited quality that they are effective for mild hirsutism.

 - Pills containing progestogens with anti-androgenic properties (eg, Co-cyprindiol (Dianette®) or Yasmin®) are effective but those containing levonorgestrel and norethisterone are more androgenic and could potentially exacerbate hirsutism.
-Dianette® is licensed for this purpose and should be used first-line.
+Dianette® is licensed for this purpose and can be used first-line.
 Use of Yasmin®, or other combined oral contraceptives containing drospirenone, is off-licence.

 - Co-cyprindiol may be effective when hirsutism co-exists with acne (eg, in PCOS).